 - Students may checkout only one laptop at a time.

-- Return the laptop to a staff member at the appropriate service desk.
+- Laptops must be returned to a staff member at the appropriate service desk.
 The Library is not responsible for laptops left unattended at a service desk.

 - The Library is not responsible for lost data.
 ALL data is automatically deleted when the laptop is restarted or turned off.